 The response was intriguing.
 We learned that there was a perception amongst this particular team that only luxury hotels could occupy the top rankings on TripAdvisor and because the hotel in question perhaps didn’t have the most brass and marble in the city, it would be impossible to achieve higher placement.

-With that in mind, if the limited service hotel is consistent in exceeding guest expectations, they can easily earn countless five-star reviews, enabling them to earn premium placement in the Popularity Index for their city.
+With that in mind, if the limited-service hotel is consistent in exceeding guest expectations, that hotel can easily earn countless five-star reviews, enabling them to earn premium placement in the Popularity Index for their city.
 Conversely, if the luxury hotel is not as consistent, they may find their hotel slipping in ranking, despite all the amenities and innovative design.

 5-Stars is Always in Reach